sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 ### Task 4: Run a containerized application

-The web application container will be calling endpoints exposed by the API application container and the API application container will be communicating with mongodb.
-In this exercise, you will launch the images you created as containers on the same bridge network you created when starting mongodb.
+The web application container will be calling endpoints exposed by the API application container and the API application container will be communicating with MongoDB.
+In this exercise, you will launch the images you created as containers on the same bridge network you created when starting MongoDB.

 1. Create and start the API application container with the following command.
 The command does the following: